-to make progress.
-The Management System includes the initial risk assessment during the year with the implementation of the Digital procedures (adapted to the legal requirements of each country) identifying the risks associated with activities, the probability of those risks emerging and the severity of the consequences of their materialising.
+The Management System includes the initial risk assessment procedures (adapted to the legal requirements of each country) identifying the risks associated with activities, the probability of those risks emerging and the severity of the consequences of their materialising.
 Below are the corrective/preventive measures to eliminate or reduce risk.